rackerlabs/design-system/_component_design/text-fields.md

 ## When to use

-Use text fields to enable users to enter text, numbers, passwords, emails, log in credentials, an API key, and any other data required by the user to complete a task.
+Use text fields to enable users to enter text, numbers, passwords, emails, login credentials, an API key, and any other data required by the user to complete a task.

 {% endcolumn %}